Winding yarn from hanks into easy-to-use cakes by hand is time-consuming, hard, and annoying! Yarn Winders make this job easy.

 Hand Cranked Or An Electric Yarn Ball Winder?

 Electric versions are more expensive and less portable, as they need to be plugged into power.
-The motor will make noise.
-But they are designed for winding yarn for you!
+The motor makes noise.
+But they wind yarn for you!

-Hand-cranked winders are cheaper, can be set up anywhere, but yarn is wound by hand.
+Hand-cranked winders are cheaper, and you can set them up anywhere.

 Do You Buy Hanks Or Skeins?

-If you use hanks, you should probably invest in a winder.
-It makes it much easier to use.
-Also, you should get a yarn swift.
+If you use hanks, invest in a winder and yarn swift.
 It keeps the yarn from tangling and threads the yarn to the winder as you crank.

-If you buy skeins, you don’t need to wind skeins, but it certainly makes it easier!
+If you buy skeins, you don’t need to wind them, but if you prefer cakes, you can.

 What Material Do You Prefer?
 Wood Or Plastic?

-Wooden yarn winders are more expensive, harder to assemble.
-Still, they’re usually last longer, sturdier, and often come in heavy-duty models.
-The gears are also usually better protected, preventing your yarn from getting torn if it accidentally slips.
+Wooden yarn winders are expensive, harder to assemble.
+Still, they last longer and are sturdier.
+The gears are usually better protected.

 Manage Tension Yourself Or Have The Machine Do it?

-You’ll have control and can stop it if necessary, and this prevents tangles.
+- You have control and can stop it if necessary, preventing tangles

-Some models can control the tension, so you don’t have to, but this is rare, and usually on the very expensive models.
+Some models have features that can control the tension, but this is rare.

 What Size Cakes Do You Need/Prefer?